-The BA Games Design programme reflects the real world of Video Game Design industry practice.
-We help you to unlock your potential as a future Video Games Designer by exploring the complex way in which Game Design, Game Art and interaction come together to create visually unique and virtual game experiences.
-During your studies you will also take part in Global Game Jams, collaborating on projects with students from other disciplines across the local region.
+The BA Games Design programme reflects real world of Game Design industry practice.
+We help you to unlock your potential as a future Games Designer by exploring the complex way in which Game Design and Game art come together with code to create unique games.
+During your studies you will also take part in a variety of Game Jams and other external events, collaborating on projects with students from other disciplines to create more games for your portfolios.

-Learn how to design and develop computer games from initial game design concepts through to core and advanced design techniques, concept art, digital modelling, texturing and animation.
-Use your own creative skills to work on live projects from within the games industry using the latest technologies to help bring your digital design ideas come to life.
+Learn how to design and develop computer games from initial concepts through to core and advanced design techniques, concept art, digital modelling, animation, and visual scripting.
+Use your own creative skills to work on live projects from within the games industry using the latest technologies, including Virtual, Augmented, and mixed Reality, utilising our cutting edge facilities to help bring your digital design ideas to life.

 Games Design is taught by tutors with many years of genuine game development experience who have worked on well recognised intellectual property for highly respected industry developers and publishers.
-We also have very close connection with the UK’s largest recruiters and will help develop the skills you need to become an accomplished and sought-after game developer.
-During the course you will also engage with industry speakers with experiences in game design, Game Production, Narrative, Sound design, UX (User Experience) interaction and game art development, while immersing yourself in new technologies within Virtual, Augmented, and mixed Reality, utilising our cutting edge studio facilities.
+We also have close connections with the UK’s largest game companies and recruiters and will help develop the skills you need to become an accomplished and sought-after game designer.

-You will develop your own game art through a range of mediums and technical practices, learning new approaches to game play, whilst improving your modelling, texturing and animation skills for level design.
+You will develop your own game design and art skills through a range of mediums and technical practices, learning new approaches to game play, whilst improving your modelling, texturing and animation skills for level design.

 You will have the opportunity to model and texture assets such as virtual environments, vehicles and characters, whilst specialising in animation principles and computer dynamics.

-You will work alongside other artists and programmers to design and create your own unique platforms using industry software applications.
+You will work alongside other designers, artists and programmers to create your own unique games using industry standard software and cutting edge hardware.